garrandall/popular-music-data/tracks/yuck-logic.md

   ranking_list: Billboard Hot 100
   start_date: '2018-03-24'
 ---
-My name is Paul Rothenberg, Attorney of Law...
+My name is Paul Rothenberg, Attorney of Law
 And I hereby ratify and confirm that Logic is motherfucking paid